CCrocilla/horizon-shop/README.md

 - Users should be able to see the latest products added to the website.
 - Users should be able to see the offers available.
 - Users should be able to see other customers feedback.
-- The home page also provides information about the history and rational of the website.
+- The home page also provides information about the history and rational

 </details>